The Xometry app works best with JavaScript enabled!

 This article will describe how the digital light process works, the components that make up a typical DLP printer, the pros, and cons of this printing technology, its common applications, and the type of materials that it can employ.

-What Is Digital Light Process 3D Printing?
+Digital Light Process 3D Printing

 DLP (digital light processing) 3D printing is a technique used to create solid plastic objects.
 This is done by selectively curing a liquid photopolymer with a UV light source one layer at a time until the part is complete.
 DLP technology has become significantly cheaper over the last decade and is now almost as accessible and affordable as FDM (fused deposition modeling).
 DLP is different from LCD-type liquid resin printing in that it filters its projector’s light using a digital mirror device.
 The DMD very precisely directs light to the build platform.
 LCD-type printers use an LCD screen as the light filter and are typically less precise.

-How Does Digital Light Process 3D Printing Work?
+How Digital Light Process 3D Printing Works

 The digital light process typically works by lowering a build platform into a transparent resin tank filled with liquid photopolymer.
 A high-resolution projector then shines a UV light onto the build platform in the same shape as the cross-section of the part layer.
 The cross-section projection is created with an array of microscopic mirrors called a DMD that direct light only where needed.
 The density of the array determines the print resolution.
 This style of DLP printer builds the object upside down.